NYC Apartment Renovation Tips in 2023: Costs Per Square Foot

-Of course, the money does matter, too.
+Of course, the money does matter.
 If you’re looking to sell, a renovation can net you a higher price.
 If you’re in the market to buy, choosing to renovate a fixer-upper can be more cost-effective than purchasing a move-in-ready home.
 Either way, it’s important to know what to expect when it comes to the cost of your NYC apartment remodel.

 Understanding NYC Renovation Costs Per Square Foot

 For example, dry spaces such as a bedroom or living room can cost an average of $30 to $50, while wet spaces like the kitchen and bathroom can range from $300 to $400 per square foot.

-For example, if your project includes plumbing work, the permits for that can cost as much as $5,000.
-Electrical permits cost about $900 on average, and an asbestos inspection, if necessary, would run you an additional $500 to $1,000.
-Adding central air to your scope can easily add $25,000 or more to your project, but it is not unheard of to reach closer to $80,000 depending on the size, scope, and the ancillary work involved.
+For example, if your project includes plumbing work, the permits for that alone can cost as much as $5,000.
+Electrical permits cost about $900 on average, while an asbestos inspection, if necessary, would run you an additional $500 to $1,000.
+Architectural plans start at around $15,000 but can range higher depending on the level of engagement and detail of plans.

 Another advantage of working with an experienced, trusted contractor is the assurance that you won’t have to deal with change orders halfway into your project, unless you request them yourself.
 No matter how much you strategize your renovation, you can still end up wasting time and money if your contractor tells you it’s possible to add light in your kitchen without a layout change, then goes back on that promise after demolition starts.
 Our strict no-change-order model includes every element of your renovation from step one, ensuring you don’t encounter unexpected charges like this at any phase of your project.

 4. Hire Skilled Trades As Needed, Not Upfront